vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

 a Tanzu Kubernetes cluster after you deploy the cluster to a VPC that was not created by Tanzu Kubernetes Grid, follow the tagging instructions in [Deploy a Cluster to an Existing VPC and Add Subnet Tags (Amazon EC2)](../tanzu-k8s-clusters/aws.md#own-vpc).

-## <a id="what-next"></a> What to Do Next

-For production deployments, it is strongly recommended to enable identity management for your clusters.
-For information about the preparatory steps to perform before you deploy a management cluster, see [Enabling Identity Management in Tanzu Kubernetes Grid](enabling-id-mgmt.md).

-If you are using Tanzu Kubernetes Grid in an environment with an external internet connection, once you have set up identity management, you are  ready to deploy management clusters to Amazon EC2.

-- [Deploy Management Clusters with the Installer Interface](deploy-ui.md).
-This is the preferred option for first deployments.
-- [Deploy Management Clusters from a Configuration File](deploy-cli.md).
-This is the more complicated method that allows greater flexibility of configuration.
-- If you want to deploy clusters to vSphere and Azure as well as to Amazon EC2, see [Prepare to Deploy Management Clusters to vSphere](vsphere.html) and [Prepare to Deploy Management Clusters to Microsoft Azure](azure.md) for the required setup for those platforms.